HL7/ig-template-davinci/includes/burdenReduction.md

 * Information gathered by DTR might be used for direct submission of prior authorizations to support X12 278 transactions or using alternative submission means (e.g. fax, mail) if supported/required by the relevant payer
 * PAS can be used for prior authorization submissions where the need to submit a prior authorization was identified without CRD (either known in advance or identified by other means) and/or the supplemental information to be provided was identified and gathered outside of or in addition to DTR.

-As such, implementers can choose to roll out these three implementation guides in whatever order or combination best meets their particular business objectives - though obviously coordinating with their communication partners so that there are other systems to interoperate with will also be important.
+As such, implementers can choose to roll out these three implementation guides in whatever order or combination best meets their business objectives - though obviously coordinating with their communication partners so that there are other systems to interoperate with will also be important.